 The soft-touch kevlar back option feels relatively better in hands but the feel is exclusive to the highest-priced model.

-Xiaomi’s logic behind using polycarbonate is that all-glass body phones are more fragile therefore people slap a case which hides their aesthetic appeal anyway.
+Xiaomi’s logic behind using polycarbonate is that all-glass body phones are more fragile therefore people slap a case that hides their aesthetic appeal anyway.
 Metal body, on the other hand, means they have to compromise on either battery size or weight of the phone.
 However, with polycarbonate, they don’t have to deal with those problems and of course, it is cheaper which helps them keep the cost of the phone within budget.

 For someone whose job involves cycling through numerous phones, we’d respectfully disagree.
 We are all in for a well-designed polycarbonate body phone [Like, say, Vivo V9 (review) and LG Q6 (review)], but the design and how your phone looks and feels naked plays an important role in distinguishing it and has an impact on the daily experience.
 Even when you slap a case on it.